Ralmohsen/ranya_website/content/about/_index.md

 ---

-#This is my about page. :wave:
 This is my about page.

 I am a PhD Candidate in Computer science in the Lane Department of Computer Science and Electrical Engineering at WVU.